yum25/simplingo/README.md

 For the requisite Python environment, run the following (with appropriate modification):  ```python -m venv env``` to create an environment, ```source env/bin/activate``` to activate it, ```pip install -r requirements.txt``` to install necessary packages.

+To run the Flask app, simply run the ```app.py``` script.
+It should run on localhost by default and be able to accept HTTP requests where parameters are formatted as URL query parameters.